 I’m the kids who refused to step too far into the back yard after dark.
 The woman who slept with a nightlight when I was twenty.
 The person who would still rather face a rabid bobcat than walk up to a stranger and begin a conversation.
-Fear has been a really close acquaintance of mine.
+Fear has been a close acquaintance of mine.
 After a few very rough years, however, I decided it wasn’t the boss of me.
 Fear has only the power you give it–and I wasn’t giving it anymore.

 So, let’s join one another.
 I can’t wait to see what happens here.

 PS– I’d love it if you want to hit the button to subscribe or be put on my mailing list!

 If you’ve heard me speak, you know one of my “things” when I talk to parents is natural consequences.
 Not that I was too great at this as a parent.
 I’m a 5w4 Enneagram, and that 4 kicked in pretty tight when one of my kids wanted empathy for a situation she had gotten her own self into.

 I enabled just a little more than I ought to have.
 Because that’s what happens when you feel every feeling your kid does.
 It’s kind of a handicap in this parenting gig.

 Some of us teach from what we’re brilliant at—some of us teach from our mistakes.
 At least I learned from them and I’m willing to share that knowledge bountifully.

 You can be like God–How’s that working for you?